Arghali123/OOP-IN-JAVA/Tokens,Expression and Control Structures/note.md

 # Tokens,Expressions and Control Structures[Unit 2]
 ## Primitive Data Types
 - Most basic data types available within the Java Language.
-- 8 primitive data types:boolean,byte,char,short,int,long,float and double.
+- 8 primitive data types:**boolean,byte,char,short,int,long,float and double**.
 - Serves only one purpose-containing pure,simple values of a kind.
 - Are defined into the system by default ,they come with a number of operations predefined.